-Sharps Compliance provides cost-effective solutions for the proper management of sharps, medical waste, used healthcare materials and unused patient dispensed medications.
-They manage comprehensive programs for clinics, offices and businesses throughout the United States - providing innovative, compliant solutions that reduce costs and keep our customers safe from incidents.
+Sharps Compliance provides programs for clinics, offices, and businesses for the proper management of sharps, medical waste, used healthcare materials and unused patient dispensed medications.

 - Waste Management Sharps Disposal Program

-- One out of every 20 people have diabetes and use an average of two sharps daily
+- One out of every 20 people have diabetes and use about two sharps daily

 - There are over 5,000 insulin-requiring residents in Washtenaw County